Updated: February 6, 2019

 Washington State Department of Health in October released an advisory re: razor clams harvested from the Washington coast.
 Because low levels of domoic acid naturally occur and may be present in shellfish, the DOH recommends eating no more than 15 razor clams/month during a one year period.
 (Domoic acid occurs naturally, and at high levels wil trigger harvesting closure).
 Prolonged consumption of large quantities of razor clams even with low levels of domoic acid may cause memory impairment.
 This is especially important for pregnant women, nursing moms, children, the elderly, and people with impaired kidney function.
 A link for more shellfish safety information: DOH Shellfish Information

-Again, there are some cases of both laboratory confirmed and clinically suspect cases of Pertussis in the community, and Washington state continues to have ongoing problems with whooping cough.
+Whenever you get a "tetanus booster", remember to ask about getting the pertussis component as well.
 This is especially important if you are around or care for infants or are pregnant!
 (Also grand-parents or others who may be care-givers.)
 Vaccination can help minimize the illness and early treatment with antibiotics may help at least reduce the rate of infecting others if not reduce your own illness.
 Here is a link to the CDC information about Pertussis.
 CDC Pertussis info Recent studies from the 2012 Washington State Pertussis outbreak shows that, unfortunately, the effectiveness of acellular pertussis vaccine (found in Tdap) wanes over time, to approximately 34% effectiveness after 2-4 years.
 Because of this, and the fact that infants are most at risk, the recommendations now include that

 pregnant women should receive a Tdap booster in the third trimester of EACH pregnancy, to protect their newborn when it is at highest risk of this disease which can be deadly for infants.